ash-shar/Long-Tail-GAN/README.md

 # Long-Tail-GAN

-The repository contains training and testing codes for the generative adversarial learning framework for Neural Collaborative Filtering (NCF) models which aims to enhance long-tail item recommendations.
+This repository contains the training and testing codes for the Generative Adversarial learning framework for Neural Collaborative Filtering (NCF) models, which aims to enhance long-tail item recommendations.

 If this code helps you in your research, please cite the following publication:

 > Krishnan, Adit, et al. "An Adversarial Approach to Improve Long-Tail Performance in Neural Collaborative Filtering."
 Proceedings of the 27th ACM International Conference on Information and Knowledge Management.
 ACM, 2018.
 ## Getting Started

-These instructions will get you a copy of the model up and running on your local machine.
+These instructions will help you setup the proposed model on your local machine.

 ### Platforms Supported

-- Unix-Like
+- Unix, MacOS, Windows (with appropriate Python and Tensorflow environment)

 ### Prerequisites